CN-Consult/profitbricks-snapshot-tool/README.md

 with an automatic script much easier than in the web interface.
 ##### PBST method
 In a 1st step PBST is getting all information about data centers, virtual machines and its disks.
-Due to this dependencies PBST considers only connected disks for snapshots.
-Regarding to this we can make snapshot from commandline for every server at once or for just one.
+Due to that dependencies PBST considers only connected disks for snapshots.
+Regard to this we can make snapshot from commandline for every server at once or for just one.
 This can be done by manual initiation or by cronjob.
 ##### Notification